 Individuals who choose to engage in sexual activity of any type with each other must first obtain clear consent.
 Consent is clear, knowing, and voluntary permission.
 It can only be given by someone of legal age.
 Consent is demonstrated through mutually understandable words or actions that clearly indicate a willingness to engage freely in sexual activity.
 Consent cannot be obtained through the use or threat of physical force, intimidation, or coercion, or any other factor that would eliminate an individual’s ability to exercise free will to choose whether or not to have sexual contact.
-Silence cannot be assumed to indicate consent.

 Each participant in a sexual encounter is expected to obtain and give consent to each act of sexual activity in order for the activity to be considered consensual.
 Consent to one form of sexual activity does not constitute consent to engage in all forms of sexual activity.

 Consent consists of an outward demonstration indicating that an individual has freely chosen to engage in sexual activity.
 While consent can be given by words or non-verbal actions, non-verbal consent is more ambiguous than explicitly stating one’s wants and limitations.
 Relying on non-verbal communication can lead to misunderstandings.
 Consent may not be inferred from silence, passivity, lack of resistance, or lack of an active response.
 A person who does not physically resist or verbally refuse sexual activity is not necessarily giving consent.

 When consent is requested verbally, absence of any explicit verbal response or a clear non-verbal response constitutes lack of consent.
 A verbal “no” constitutes lack of consent, even if it sounds insincere or indecisive.
 Under this policy, “no” always means “no.” “Yes” only means “yes” when it is voluntarily and knowingly given by an individual who has the capacity to give consent.